Kemp Family History: 1714 to Present

 Lived: Essex

-Children: He had a total of 17 children!
-There were eight girls and nine boys.
-Four of their children died before the age of six months and another two before the age of two years.
-They had very interesting lives.
-Martha became a missionary in India, William was the Master of the Smack ‘Two Partners’ and Robert migrated to America.
+Children: Seventeen children!
+Eight girls and nine boys.
+Four of their children died before the age of six months, and another two before the age of two years.
+They had interesting lives: Martha became a missionary in India, William was the Master of the Smack boat ‘Two Partners’, and Robert migrated to America.

-Of note: The family name Durival has been given to a number of members of the Kemp family over the generations as a middle name.
-The name has been spelled several different ways including: Durrell, Durival, Durrivell and it has sometimes been abbreviated as Durr.
-The origins of this name are not clear.
-One possible explanation is that it was a Christian name of the Shorts family of Kent, one of whom married a Kemp.
+Of note: The family name Durival has been given to several members of the Kemp family over the generations as a middle name.
+The name has been spelt in different ways: Durrell, Durival, Durrivell, sometimes abbreviated as Durr.
+The origins of this name are not certain.
+One explanation is that it was a Christian name of the Shorts family of Kent, one of whom married a Kemp.

 John Kemp